-Brexit talks stall ahead of crunch summit for May
+Brexit talks left on knife-edge ahead of crucial EU summit

 -

-Brexit talks stall ahead of crunch summit for May
+Brexit talks left on knife-edge ahead of crucial EU summit

-Theresa May’s leadership and her plans for Brexit are under pressure after a setback in talks with Brussels.
+The timetable for reaching a Brexit deal was thrown into doubt on Sunday night after talks failed to reach an agreement.

-A hastily arranged meeting between Brexit Secretary Dominic Raab and European Union negotiator Michel Barnier failed to produce a breakthrough, leaving the process on a knife-edge ahead of a crunch summit on Wednesday.
+A hastily arranged meeting between Brexit Secretary Dominic Raab and European Union negotiator Michel Barnier could not produce a breakthrough, leaving the process on a knife-edge ahead of a key summit on Wednesday.

-The impasse over measures to prevent a hard border with Ireland has thrown the timetable for reaching a Brexit deal into doubt.
+Mr Barnier said that “despite intense efforts” there had been a failure to reach agreement on one of the trickiest aspects of the negotiations - how to prevent a hard border with Ireland.

-Following the meeting in Brussels, Mr Barnier said that “despite intense efforts” there had been a failure to reach agreement on one of the trickiest aspects of the negotiations.
+The Government said there were still “unresolved issues” relating to the Irish backstop but it remained committed to making progress at this week’s summit of EU leaders.

-The surprise announcement of the meeting fuelled rumours a deal was set to be done ahead of this week’s summit of EU leaders.
+ITV News Political Editor Robert Peston said the reason for the failure to come to an agreement was because the EU wants a "backstop to the backstop" - which would keep just Northern Ireland in the customs union and single market, effectively creating a border between Northern Ireland the rest of the UK.

-But after talks which lasted a little over an hour, it was clear that major obstacles remained including the so-called backstop measure to prevent a hard border between Ireland and Northern Ireland after Brexit.
+The surprise announcement of the meeting between Mr Raab and Mr Barnier fuelled rumours a deal was set to be done ahead of this week’s European Council meeting.

-The UK Government said there were still “unresolved issues” relating to the backstop but it remained committed to making progress at the European Council meeting.
+But after talks which lasted a little over an hour, it was clear that major obstacles remained.

-But with Mrs May under siege from Tory Eurosceptics and her DUP parliamentary allies, the Government also has a reason to appear to be taking a tough line.
+- What went wrong in Brussels on Sunday?
+ITV News Correspondent Angus Walker explains:

 The Prime Minister’s room for manoeuvre is severely restricted, with opposition to both the EU’s proposed backstop and concerns about her own alternative.